- Safe Handling of Cannulas and Needles in Chemistry Laboratories.

 D.C.
 Hendershot; J Chem Health and Safety, 2012, Vol. 19:43

-New resources developed by the US Chemical Safety Board (CSB) to reduce work place risks in chemical process environments.
+This article showcases new resources developed by the US Chemical Safety Board (CSB) to reduce workplace risks in chemical process environments.

 - The Impact of the “UCLA Agreement”